Sapphirine/fashionAI/README.md

 We saved our method of combining 8 models and giving out final resualts of prediction in prediction.py

-And we gave out prediction results for several images in prediction.ipynb
+And we gave out prediction results for several images in Combined_Prediction.ipynb

 Model Saving
 ----------------